InterviewMap/CS-Interview-Knowledge-Map/Browser/browser-en.md

 </script>
 ```

-- Use `visibility` instead of `display: none`, because the former will only cause Repaint while the latter will cause Reflow which changes the layout.
+- Use `visibility` instead of `display: none`, because the former will only cause Repaint while the latter will cause Reflow, which changes the layout.

 - Change the DOM when it is offline, e.g. change the DOM 100 times after set it `display: none` and then show it on screen.
 During this process there is only one Reflow.